jennerhanni/GraphletDB/README.md

 ## License

-GraphletJS is available for use under the GPL-3.0.
+GraphletDB is available for use under the GPL-3.0.
 See the [LICENSE](LICENSE) for more information.